rclone/rclone/docs/content/azureblob.md

 precision.
 The metadata is supplied during directory listings so there is no overhead to using it.

+### Performance

+When uploading large files, increasing the value of `--azureblob-upload-concurrency` will increase performance at the cost of using more memory.
+The default of 16 is set quite conservatively to use less memory.
+It maybe be necessary raise it to 64 or higher to fully utilize a 1 GBit/s link with a single file transfer.

 ### Restricted filename characters

 In addition to the [default restricted characters set](/overview/#restricted-characters)